 Things You'll Need

-Remove the Outlet and Wires
+Step 4: Remove the Electrical Outlet

 Consider hiring a licensed electrician for your project if it entails extensive or complicated electrical wiring.